NeCTAR-RC/tutorials/_dns/02-in-a-nutshell.md

 ### Bring Your Own Zone

 The Nectar DNS service can also host a domain name you currently own.
-If you would like to host your domain on the Nectar DNS service, please send an email request to [support@nectar.org.au](mailto:support@nectar.org.au) and we will create the zone for you.

-Once you have a zone created for your project, you are free to create and delete any records you wish within this zone.

 If you do choose to host your domain with us, for the entries to resolve properly you will need to set the *Nameserver* records of your domain to:

 ```
 ns1.rc.nectar.org.au (115.146.81.148)
-ns2.rc.nectar.org.au (115.146.83.183)
+ns2.rc.nectar.org.au (115.146.83.81)
 ```

 Many institutions have service agreements in place with domain name service